elvistony/meet-addons/README.md

   - Auto Mute and Camera at Pre-joining Page
   - Removed few buttons.
   - Record Mode (Unstable) (Works with and without Teacher Accounts!)
+  - Whats Special ?
+(It just records the Presenter Screen and not your whole interface!)
 - Head over to [this Documentation](dark-mode-maximal/) to get Started.